rgpihlstrom/NLP-Topic-Modeling/README.md

 **Author**:[Russell Pihlstrom](mailto:rgpihlstrom@yahoo.com)
+## Overview: Topic Modeling To Drive Innovation!
 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/Intro.png" height="300"/>

-## Overview: Topic Modeling 60% Coherence!
+## Results 60% Coherence, 6 Topics!

 This project uses LDA Topic Modeling, an unsupervised algorithm, to discover the latent topics mentioned by consumers in approximately 3000 product reviews of the most popular ananalog plant-based meat products.
 By scraping data from the most popular retail and social media sites I create two sets of topic models: 1 set of 4 topics for positively rated reviews and another set of 2 for negatively rated reviewes.
 The algorithm was able to acheive coherence scores of 50% and 60% respectively.
 The following were the most dominate topics for each segment of data:
 <p>